superlinked/VectorHub/docs/articles/kg_ontologies.md

 An ontology in a knowledge graph is a formal and abstract representation of the graph's data.
 It includes the rules, axioms, and constraints governing the entities, attributes, and relationships within the graph.
 This can encompass complex concepts like inheritance and polymorphism.
 The ontology provides a clear, semantic framework and attempts to model concepts as they exist in the world using familiar business language.
 This framework helps both humans and machines make searches more precise by making the logical structure of the data clear and easier to understand.
 Additionally, it allows for the inference of new knowledge from existing facts through logical reasoning.

-These KG capabilities make KGs a valuable tool for safeguarding your organization's well-being.
+The ontological capabilities of knowledge graphs make them a valuable tool for understanding the fundamental concepts that underlie your organization.
+Furthermore, by treating metadata as data, KGs allow you to seamlessly connect those concepts to real data.
+This process is crucial for safeguarding your organization's future, as it will increasingly be necessary to provide AI with a clear understanding of your organization's semantics and data.

 ## Using KGs for organization survival